autowarefoundation/autoware.universe/planning/planning_error_monitor/README.md

 This function checks if the curvature at each point on a trajectory has an appropriate value.
 Calculation details are described in the following picture.
 First, we choose one point(green point in the picture) that are 1.0[m] behind the current point.
 Then we get a point(blue point in the picture) 1.0[m] ahead of the current point.
 Using these three points, we calculate the curvature by [this method](https://en.wikipedia.org/wiki/Menger_curvature).

+### Relative Angle Checker (onTrajectoryRelativeAngleChecker)

+This function checks if the relative angle at point1 generated from point2 and 3 on a trajectory has an appropriate value.

 ![curvature_calculation_diagram](./media/curvature_calculation_diagram.svg)

 ## Inputs / Outputs